cuijiyao01/docker-k8s-training/admin/trainer-guide.md

 ## Course preparation

+Contact the K8s training organization team to ge Gardner Cluster for the training.

-### Create a Gardener Trial Cluster for the training
+~~### Create a Gardener Trial Cluster for the training

-For each training we are using a separate **trial cluster** that you get from [Gardener](https://github.wdf.sap.corp/pages/kubernetes/gardener/).
+~~For each training we are using a separate **trial cluster** that you get from [Gardener](https://github.wdf.sap.corp/pages/kubernetes/gardener/).

-**TODO: description HOWTO**
+~~**TODO: description HOWTO**

-**TODO: describe how to get the kubeconfig for the seed cluster.
+~~**TODO: describe how to get the kubeconfig for the seed cluster.
 The config allows you to edit the shoot cluster's yaml file as long as it is not possible via the Gardener UI.**

 ### Download your trainer .kube/config